 All the air left my lungs.

-For whatever reason, he had trusted me with his pain.
-He needed to do it one more time.
+For whatever reason, he had trusted me with his pain; he needed to do it one more time.
 I stood and eased toward my neighbor’s door.
 Robert answered my knock shirtless, no prosthetic.
 For the first time, I saw his abdominal scars.
 “Got a Marine with severe problems here,” I whispered.

 “Where?” he asked.

-I turned and saw Mike at the bottom of the stairs slumping toward the corner of the fourplex.
+We looked around and saw Mike at the bottom of the stairs slumping toward the corner of the fourplex.

 Robert shouted, “Marine!” like a drill sergeant.
 Mike stopped, looked up at us, and immediately started to turn away.